 - In the confirmation modal, click Yes to create a job for the connector to update the rank in Jira Align.

 Follow these steps to update the backlog view in Jira Software with the ranking from Jira Align:

-- Navigate to the Backlog, select a program in the Configuration bar, and set the Configuration bar PI to All (symbolized by a plus sign in the context menu for PI).
+- If you’re using the new navigation, navigate to the backlog for a program and ensure the Time dropdown is set to All program increments.
+If you’re using the old navigation, navigate to the Backlog, select a program in the Configuration bar, and set the Configuration bar PI to All (symbolized by a plus sign in the context menu for PI).

 - In the backlog list of features or stories, click Pull Rank.

 - From the drop-down menu, select the Push rank to External System.

 In the confirmation modal, click Yes to create a job for the connector to update the rank in Jira Software.

 Notes: The Push and Pull Rank will sync the General Program Rank, which is the ranking set in the Backlog when there is a program selected and the Time dropdown is set to All program increments (or the PI is set to All in the Configuration bar if you’re using the old navigation).
 The current General Program Rank can be verified by exporting work items from the stories or features pages.